 - News & Reviews

-Linux is the name of the operating system, which is the software that makes computers work.
+Linux is the name of the operating system, which is the low-level software that is required for most computers.
 Linux and computers running Linux are essential to our daily life.
 The chances are that you have a device in your home, pocket or car that is running Linux, or if not you almost certainly use services being provided on Linux when you use the Internet.
 In your home you may have an Android phone, Satellite navigation system, Wireless router, Blue-ray player or even TV that runs Linux.
 Linux is very popular for servers and is also a great alternative for personal computers.
-These tutorials look at the use of Linux on servers and personal computers, but also provide the starting point for embedded systems (eg. using the Raspberry Pi).
+These tutorials look at the use of Linux on servers and personal computers, but also provide the starting point for embedded systems such as the Raspberry Pi.

 Kubuntu is a variant of the Ubuntu distribution which uses KDE and some of the KDE default applications.
-It is a good choice if you have a recent computer with a good graphics capability and plenty of memory (1GB or more).
-KDE is easy to use and will be particularly familiar for those coming from Windows as it has a similar look and feel and includes a number of additional features.
+It is a good choice if you have a recent computer with a good graphics capability and plenty of memory (2GB or more).
+KDE is easy to use and will be particularly familiar for those coming from Windows as it has a similar look and feel.
+It also includes a number of additional features.

 Ubuntu is one of the most popular distributions.
-It uses the Gnome desktop environment, but uses a unique program launcher application called Unity.
-This provides a large icon based program launcher.
-It works particularly well for touch screens or where it would be difficult to press small buttons (eg on Televisions).
+It uses the Gnome desktop environment.
 As with the KDE distributions this needs a pretty powerful computer.

 Redhat is a commercial distribution popular with companies using Linux in a server environment.
 The reason that many companies choose to use Redhat is that it is backed by a formal support structure.
 To use Redhat Linux you need to purchase a license from Redhat.

 Fedora is community involved distribution overseen by Redhat.
 It uses the Gnome desktop environment by default.